Application Guard for Office for admins

 - Turn off camera and microphone access to documents opened in Application Guard for Office.

 Submit feedback via Feedback Hub

 If you encounter any issues when launching Application Guard for Office, you're encouraged to submit your feedback via Feedback Hub:

-Enter a detailed description of the issue and what steps you completed to debug in the Explain in more detail box, then select Next.
+- Enter a detailed description of the issue and the steps you took to debug in the Explain in more detail box, then select Next.

 Submit feedback via One Customer Voice

-You may also submit feedback from within Word, Excel, and PowerPoint if the issue happens when files are opened in Application Guard.
+You can also submit feedback from within Word, Excel, and PowerPoint if the issue happens when files are opened in Application Guard.
 Refer to Provide feedback for detailed guidance.

 Integration with Microsoft Defender for Endpoint and Microsoft Defender for Office 365